Lymah123/100-days-of-code/daily-journal.md

 Day 86: 18/02/25

-I had issues with the receipts section, so I worked on both the back and frontend of it.
+I had issues with the receipts section, so I worked on both the back and front end of it.

 Day 87: 19/02/25

 No significant progress today, as I got stuck on debugging for seven hours plus, going from one troubleshooting issue to another.